MySQL supports multiple Unicode character sets:

 ORDER BY s1 COLLATE utf32_unicode_ci, s1 COLLATE utf32_bin

-For supplementary characters based on UCA versions later than 4.0.0 (for example,
+For supplementary characters based on UCA versions higher than 4.0.0 (for example,

 ), supplementary characters do not necessarily all have the same collation weight.
 Some have explicit weights from the UCA